Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Introduction

-\end{theorem} Theorem~\ref{Thm.dimension} states that with probability tending to 1 as $N\to\infty$, the dimensions of all geodesics are simultaneously strictly large than 1.
-We note that the question on the dimension of the (conjecturally well-defined) scaling limit of the geodesic was asked by Benjamini \cite{Benjamini10}, where the author suspected that the dimension is strictly larger than 1.
+\end{theorem} Theorem~\ref{Thm.dimension} states that with probability tending to 1 as $N\to\infty$, all geodesics simultaneously have length exponent strictly larger than 1.
+We note that Benjamini \cite{Benjamini10} asked the question on the dimension, which is analogous to the length exponent here, of the (conjecturally well-defined) scaling limit of geodesics.
+Indeed, in \cite{Benjamini10} it was suspected that this dimension is strictly larger than 1.